hail-is/hail-rfcs/rfc/0000-batch-job-groups-v2.rst

 request must define which job group the job is a member of.
 Note that job groups are independent of batch updates -- a job can be added to an already existing job group from a previous update.

+The client will create job groups as part of a batch update operation.
+This is analogous to how jobs are currently submitted.
+The reason for creating jobs in an atomic operation rather than as a separate operation is to preserve atomicity in the event of a failure.
+From the user's perspective, they assume that `b.run()` is an atomic operation.
+If an error occurs during submission, then the user shouldn't see partially submitted jobs or job groups in the UI.
+Instead, they shouldn't "exist" until the update has been committed.
+The `batch_updates` table will have two new fields that are used to reserve a block of job group IDs: `start_job_group_id` and `n_job_groups`.
+The client can then reference relative `in_update` job group IDs within the update request and all job group IDs within the update are guaranteed to be contiguous.
+By using the `batch_updates` framework and creating a reservation through an update, we allow multiple clients to be creating job groups to the same batch simultaneously.

 ******************